Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Offering a great employee benefits package helps businesses retain talent and boost employee engagement.
 But how can business owners save money when employer health insurance costs are soaring?
-One often-overlooked option is a Section 125 plan, sometimes known as a “cafeteria plan.”
+In fact, according to the KFF Employer Health Benefits Survey, the average annual premium for employer-sponsored family health coverage reached $26,993 in 2025, an increase of 6 percent from the previous year.

 What is a Section 125 plan (cafeteria plan)?

-“Section 125 plans are a good way to help workers control health care costs, which have been outpacing inflation for decades, so they definitely provide value at a low cost to companies,” explained Hayden Cohen, CEO and co-founder of Hire with Near.
+“Section 125 plans are a good way to help workers control health care costs, which have been outpacing inflation for decades, so they definitely provide value at a low cost to companies,” explained Hayden Cohen, CEO and co-founder of Near.

 How does a Section 125 plan work?

-Section 125 plans are very straightforward:
+Section 125 plans are relatively straightforward:

 • An employer sets aside a portion of an employee’s pretax wages to cover the costs of the plan’s qualified benefits, such as health care.